Keswick - Bassenthwaite - Caldbeck drive

 Threlkeld Quarry & Mining Museum is situated in an old microgranite quarry which operated from the 1870’s to 1980’s.
 Since the early 1990’s the site has been developed as a museum by enthusiasts and provides a fascinating insight into local quarrying and mining.
 The site is covered in old quarry machinery and vintage excavators cared for by the Vintage Excavator Trust who are based here.
 A narrow gauge railway with steam and diesel locomotives will transport you around the site to view these machines and you are free to wonder around for a better look.

 There is also a museum building with a fine collection of small mining and quarrying artefacts and nearby an old copper/lead mine has been reconstructed where you can experience conditions in a typical local mine.
 The open sloping site gives superb views across the valley towards Blencathra mountain.
-Separate admission fees apply for the museum, railway and mine tour.
-Open daily from Easter to end of October.
+Admission fee applies.
+Open daily from Easter to end of October, except Mondays during school term time.
 Parking and toilet facilities provided.

-Retrace your steps to the main A66 and turn left towards Keswick.
+Retrace your steps back to the B5322 and turn right to pass between the railway bridge abutments again.
+Continue to a T junction with the main A66 and turn left towards Keswick.
 In approx 0.4 miles, take the first left turn, signposted to Castlerigg Stone Circle.
-Continue along the minor country road with wonderful surrounding views for approx 1 mile to take a left turn, again signposted to Castlerigg Stone Circle.
+The road descends to cross the River Greta where there is some roadside parking and a good woodland walk following the river downstream along the old railway line towards Keswick.
+Continue along the minor country road with wonderful surrounding views for approx 0.9 miles to take a left turn, again signposted to Castlerigg Stone Circle.
 The road loops around a short distance to another left turn which you take.
-Continue mostly up hill, passing Sharp Edge Gallery and Keswick Climbing Wall, for approx 0.6 miles to Castlerigg Stone Circle on the left, parking is roadside on the right.
+Continue mostly up hill, passing Keswick Climbing Wall, for approx 0.6 miles to Castlerigg Stone Circle on the left, parking is roadside on the right.